family-adaptive-resilience/personal-plan/README.md

 1. **Quercetin** - bioflavinoid, anti-viral, anti-inflammatory, MAST cell stabilizer, zinc ionophore.
 Take with fatty food.
 Some people have raised questions about possible kidney damage from long-term use of Quercetin at high doses, but I have not heard about risks from lower doses for shorter-term use.
 There’s also a risk in not treating covid to many organs (including kidneys).
 Quercetin was very important for me - it has anti-viral activity and reduces inflammation.
 After Quercetin and NAC my oxygen levels would rise from the 60s to the 80s and I would be able to work well for most of the day.

 1. **N-Acetyl-Cysteine**, glutathione precursor, may reduce cytokine storm and have antiviral activity.
-It is also mucolytic, meaniong it thins mucus, and thi shas been found to help in respiratory diseases.
+It is also mucolytic, meaniong it thins mucus, and this has been found to help in respiratory diseases.
 Take on empty stomach.
 When I was sick I took 2 x 600mg capsules a few times a day and I still take 2x 600mg twice a day.
 Pre-covid I only took 600mg.

 1. **Undenatured whey** protein, or failing that just regular whey protein